-January has been a cruel month for pop music – first Natalie Cole, then David Bowie, and now we learn that Glenn Frey of the Eagles has passed away at 67.
+January has been a cruel month for pop music – first Natalie Cole, then David Bowie, and now we learn that Glenn Frey of the Eagles has died at 67.
 At this rate, I want winter to be over with before Death takes any more of our stars.

 I’ve never been a big fan of the Eagles (sorry, Mom and Dad).
 I own no Eagles records or mp3s.
 To me, they were just….there: non-threatening California-style musicians making lots of money playing soothing, sometimes almost rocking music to millions of people who have different tastes than I.